kmvanden/scRNAseq/README.md

 > UMAP can be used for visualization, but biological conclusions should not be drawn solely from this visualization technique

 ### Correct for batch effects
-#### Were batch effects observed in the UMAP = cells clustering for reasons other the biological variability
+#### Perform integration if batch effects were observed in the UMAP (e.g., cells clustering based on batches, donors or conditions)
 1. Perform integration
-    - IntegrateLayers(method = HarmonyIntegration, orig.reduction = “pca”, new.reduction = “harmony”)
+    - ```IntegrateLayers(method = HarmonyIntegration, orig.reduction = “pca”, new.reduction = “harmony”)```
-    * Performs integration in low-dimensional space and returns a dimensional object
+    - Performs integration in low-dimensional space and returns a dimensional object (in reductions slot: pca, umap and harmony)
+> [!NOTE]
+> Seurat supports five integration methods: Anchor-based CCA integration, Anchor-based RPCA integration, Harmony, FastMNN, and scVI.
 2. Repeat clustering with integrated data
     - ```FindNeighbors(reduction = “harmony”)```
     - ```FindClusters(cluster.name = “harmony_clusters”)```